 Pushing my findings further, I became immersed in research.
 I believe in the possibilities that we can use light to improve the lives of our elderly, and those who are living with Alzheimer’s and other dementia diseases.

 Moving forward, I currently have two certifications: Lighting Specialist 1 (LS-1) through the National Association of Independent Lighting Distributors (NAILD), and Executive Home Modification Specialist (EHMS) through the USC Leonard Davis School of Gerontology.
-In February, I found my tribe.
 The excitement continues, as I am now an invited member of the Human Centric Lighting Society (HCLS) with experts in the field of lighting and neurosciences from around the globe.

 Staying on task, I did find a way to make my 2015 amazing!
 It continues as I am truly enthused about my inspiring research and sharing the message of the remarkable world of light in which we live and how it can, and does, change lives in so many astounding ways.